Are Millennials Changing the Workplace?

 Flexibility

 A recent study found that 37% of employees would switch to a job that allows remote work at least part of the time.
-In one example we found online, someone took a 30% pay cut to see his son before bed.
+In one example we found online, someone took a 30% pay cut to have more flexible working hours.

 Flexibility is no longer the same thing it was ten years ago.
 Today, flexibility is being able to work from anywhere, anytime.